writethedocs/www/docs/conf/portland/2022/cfp_email_templates.rst

    ➡️ [Speaker feedback form]({{cfp_variables['feedback_form']}})

-   Finally, as is tradition at our in person events, we'd love to send you a free WTD speaker hoodie and sketchnote print of your talk, please fill in the form before the end of October.
+   Finally, as is tradition at our in person events, we'd love to send you a free WTD speaker hoodie and sketchnote print of your talk, please fill in the form before {{cfp.gifts_by}}.

    🎁 [Speaker gift form]({{cfp_variables['speaker_gift']}})